 There are multiple stages when the system can and should trigger tests.
 First, tests should run when someone pushes code to one of the main branches.
 This situation may be part of a pull request.
 In any case, you need to protect the actual merging of code into main branches to make sure that all tests pass before code is merged.

 Because your CI/CD pipelines should be fast, it makes sense to have most of the tests running as quickly as possible.
-Often, the fastest option is to use many unit tests, but the overall key metrics are coverage and relevance.
+Often, the fastest option is to use multiple unit tests, but the overall key metrics are coverage and relevance.

 Development teams must create an efficient, reliable test setup for their projects, one that covers all relevant code paths.
 Make automatically running these tests in your CI/CD pipeline a high priority for your team.
 A combination of testing methods enhances test coverage and makes your software as bug-free as it can be.